saucelabs/sauce-docs/docs/api-testing/mark3/quick-start/the-vault.md

 If a variable that exists in the Company Vault, also exists in the Project Vault with the same name definition, the latter will override the Company Vault value.
 :::

 For example, a password could be saved as a variable and reused in multiple places.
-See the [The password variable example](#the-password-variable) below for more details.
+See [password variable example](#the-password-variable) below for more details.

 :::tip Import Postman Collections into The Vault Additionally, you can import variables from Postman.
 See [here](/api-testing/mark3/quick-start/importing-postman-collections/) for more details.